faysalhaque/faysalhaque/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on PHP 8, and next JS
+- 🔭 I’m currently working on PHP 8, React, andNextJS
-- 🌱 I’m currently learning LiveWire
+- 🌱 I’m currently learning Laravel LiveWire
 - 👯 I’m looking to collaborate on any Laravel Project
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...